Prof-ThiagoOliveira/calculus/aulas.md

 permalink: /aulas/
 ---

-Aqui estão disponibilizadas as aulas ministradas sobre os assuntos abordados na disciplina de cálculo I e II.
+Aqui estão disponibilizadas os roteiros das aulas ministradas sobre os assuntos abordados na disciplina de cálculo I e II (formato: slides).

 You may copy, distribute and modify this list as long as you cite the author.